+4.3.
 SF-6D algorithms

-Estimated coefficients are shown in Table 5 for the three models which led to the best results in terms of goodness of fit and parsimony.
+Estimated coefficients are shown in table 5 for the three models which led to the best results in terms of goodness of fit and parsimony.
 Two of them are RE models at individual level data, whereas the third one is an OLS model using mean values.
 The RE model labelled as the 'raw model' is the starting model at individual level data, without removing non-significant variables.
 The RE model labelled as the 'efficient model' was constructed by eliminating non-significant regressors from the 'raw model' and by grouping the variables of whichever two consecutive levels when their coefficients are not significantly different from each other.
 This procedure maximizes the degrees of freedom available for the model estimation, as well as preventing from certain inconsistencies in predicting the tariff.
-These slight inconsistencies may result from differences in the estimation of the coefficients which correspond to consecutive levels that are not significantly different from each other.6 The mean OLS model is the algorithm more comparable to the "preferred" one by Brazier et al. (2002), since both are mean level models.
+These slight inconsistencies may result from differences in the estimation of the coefficients which correspond to consecutive levels that are not significantly different from each other.
+The mean OLS model is the algorithm more comparable to the "preferred" one by Brazier et al. (2002), since both are mean level models.
 Finally, unlike Brazier and colleagues we did not find any significant interaction term (e.g., the term they called MOST), so all our algorithms only reflect main effects.

-The inspection of Table 5 reveals that all the coefficients have the expected sign and are highly significant, with only the exemption of the coefficient corresponding to level 2 of the 'role limitation' dimension in the 'raw' RE model.
+The inspection of table 5 reveals that all the coefficients have the expected sign and are highly significant, with only the exemption of the coefficient corresponding to level 2 of the 'role limitation' dimension in the 'raw' RE model.
 There is an apparent inconsistency in both RE models between coefficients PF4 and PF5 in such a way that the coefficient associated to level 5 is lower in absolute value than the coefficient associated to level 4.
 However, as it was noted before (footnote 4) such an apparent inconsistency is not real, since those levels are not logically comparable.
 Thus, all our models are actually consistent.
-Moreover, the mean absolute error (MAE) attached to any of our models is only slightly higher than that reported by Brazier et al. (2002), who used a substantially higher number of health states, which shows the quality of fit we obtained.